 In some jurisdictions in which our packaging products are sold or used, laws and regulations have been adopted or proposed that seek to regulate, among other things, minimum levels of recycled or reprocessed content and, more generally, the sale or disposal of packaging materials.
+In the European Union (EU), we have registered manufacturing plants and production lines as required by relevant regulation for manufacturing products that incorporate recycled content.
 We maintain programs designed to comply with these laws and regulations and to monitor their evolution.
 Various federal, state, local and foreign laws and regulations regulate some of our products and require us to register certain products and comply with specified requirements.
 We are also subject to various federal, state, local and foreign laws and regulations that regulate products manufactured and sold by us for controlling microbial growth on humans, animals and processed foods.
 In the U.S., these requirements are generally administered by the U.S. Food and Drug Administration ("FDA").
 To date, the cost of complying with product registration requirements and FDA compliance, and similar non-U.S. laws, has not had a material adverse effect on our business, consolidated financial condition, results of operations, or cash flows.